mitzip/fish-config/README.md

 1. Run byobu, if found
 2. Add ~/.local/bin to path, if found
+3. Add /usr/local/bin to path, if found
+4. Add ~/.nodebrew/current/bin to path, if found
+5. Add /usr/texbin to path, if you'd `brew install Caskroom/cask/mactex`
-3. Update self, if needed
+6. Update self, if needed
+7. Set greeting, if Godsay function exists

 ### functions/